ivankuryshDev/eco-easy-manage-tasks/README.md

 ### Description

 This project uses React.js as a UI library and Redux for state management.
-Has Clock.
+It has a built-in clock.

 Data is saved in localStorage and Redux state.